 Registering as a student in Nottingham

-If you are a student living in Nottingham, you still need to respond to the Household Enquiry Form (HEF) sent to your term-time address by visiting www.householdresponse.com/nottingham.
+If you are a student living in Nottingham, you still need to respond to the Canvass Form (CF) sent to your term-time address by clicking here, The household update service (householdresponse.com), if the information on the form is incorrect or incomplete.
 This applies even if you are an international student or you are already registered to vote at your home address.

-You could receive a fine of up to £1,000 if we do not receive a HEF response for your property.
+You could receive a fine of up to £1,000 if we do not receive a CF response for your property.

-Please remove the details of any individuals on the HEF who are no longer living at the address and add the names of those currently living at the address.
+Please remove the details of any individuals on the CF who are no longer living at the address and add the names of those currently living at the address.

-All new residents should then go online to www.gov.uk/registertovote to register to vote at their term-time address.
+All new residents should then go online to register to vote - GOV.UK (www.gov.uk), to register to vote at their term-time address.
 Make sure that you put that your Nottingham address is your ‘second home’ so that you are not removed from your home address.

-It only takes five minutes and they will need their National Insurance number.
-Anyone who is added to the HEF and does not register online will receive an Invitation to Register (ITR) form through the post, which they must respond to.
+It only takes five minutes and you will need your National Insurance number.
+Anyone who is added to the CF and does not register online will receive an Invitation to Register (ITR) form through the post, which you must respond to.

 You must still register even if you’re not interested in voting.